drand/drand/README.md

 ## What's Next?

 Although being already functional, drand is still at an early development stage and there is a lot left to be done.
-Feel free to submit feature requests or, even better, pull requests. ;)

-+ Support DKG timeouts
+The list of opened [issues](https://github.com/dedis/drand/issues) is a good place to start.
+On top of this, drand would benefit from higher-level enhancements such as the
+following:

 + Add more unit tests
 + Reduce size of Docker
 + Add a systemd unit file
 + Support multiple drand instances within one node
 + Implement a more [failure-resilient DKG protocol](https://eprint.iacr.org/2012/377.pdf)

+Feel free to submit feature requests or, even better, pull requests. ;)

 ## License